 Same engine brands

-When you buy a Cosworth engine please be aware the engine will only score you points with the driver that is using the Cosworth engine you picked.
-In other words, if you buy Marussia Virgin Racing's Cosworth engine its drivers will score you points.
-Any other driver from an other team also using Cosworth engines will not score you any points.
+When you buy a Renault engine please be aware that the engine will only score you points with the driver that is using the Renault engine you picked.
+In other words, if you buy Red Bull Racing’s Renault engine its drivers will score you points.
+Any other driver from another team also using Renault engines will not score you any points.

 A team in the F1 Manager game consists of two drivers, a chassis and an engine – you will need all of these in place to complete your team and play the F1 Manager game this season.

 Players are permitted to use only one element of each Formula 1 team in your own team.
-For example, if you select Kimi Räikkönen as a driver you cannot buy the Ferrari engine, as Felipe is powered by the Ferrari engine this year.
+For example, if you select Kimi Räikkönen as a driver you cannot buy the Ferrari engine.

 Every manager receives a virtual start-up budget of €100 million and your first line-up must be established by spending no more than this amount.
 The prices of all elements in the game are fixed before the start of the season but will fluctuate during the year, according to their individual performances.